megan-davi/iOS-App-Practice/README.md

 ### 03 :: Xylophone
 When a xylophone button is pressed, one of seven different notes is played.
 This was used as an introduction to searching for a built-in method that Swift provides, which was AVAudioPlayer in this case.
 This is my first app to use a do-catch block as well as troubleshoot error messages with [osstatus](https://osstatus.com), a third-party tool.

+### 04 :: Quizzler
+This app allows a user to click through a quiz app answering true or false questions.
+The most important take-away from building this app is understanding how the model-view-controller design can be implemented in iOS apps.
+Learning points in this app include UI alerts (pop-up messages), accessing arrays and troubleshooting related bugs, and plenty of dot notation.